nullata/gatekeeper/README.md

 # Gatekeeper Proxy Server

 ## Overview
 Gatekeeper is a proxy server application that ensures secure and controlled access to backend services.
-It enforces rate limiting, HTTP header key validation, and environment validation against a database before forwarding requests to a target URL.
+It enforces rate limiting, HTTP header key validation against a database before forwarding requests to a target URL.
 If a request key cannot be validated, Gatekeeper will return a `401 Unauthorized` response.

 ## Features
 - **HTTP Header Key Validation**: Ensures only requests with valid keys in the HTTP header are allowed to connect to the proxied target address.